akashjss/WAN2GP/README.md

 - YuE GP: https://github.com/deepbeepmeep/YuEGP :\
 A great song generator (instruments + singer's voice) based on prompted Lyrics and a genre description.
 Thanks to mmgp you can run it with less than 10 GB of VRAM without waiting forever.

+### Mac-Specific Notes
+- The application will automatically use MPS (Metal Performance Shaders) on Mac if available
+- Some CUDA-specific optimizations like Sage attention and Flash attention are not available on Mac
+- Performance may be lower compared to CUDA GPUs
+- Memory usage patterns may differ from CUDA implementations